giuseppebianchi/gssi-infomobility-otp/README.md

 # Pre Built JAR
 - jar shaded file
-Learn how to use it in "Run OTP as application" section below.
+Learn how to use it in [Run OTP as application](#run-otp-as-jar-application) section below.

 # Development
 http://docs.opentripplanner.org/en/latest/Developers-Guide/